 - Set and accomplish personal goals set with House Manager (obtain driver’s license, debt recovery, settle legal issues, start school, reconnect with family, etc.)

-- Participate in Community Service Days (minimum one Saturday per month)
+- Participate in Community Service Days (two days per month)

-- Participate in wellness services/trainings as suggested and available (counseling, healthy eating, deliverance, financial management, communication, and relationship skills, etc.)
+- Participate in wellness services/trainings as suggested and available (healthy eating/workout plans, deliverance, financial management, communication, and relationship skills, etc.)

 - No use of illegal drugs, alcohol, or any mind-altering substances on or off the premises.